dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 You can safely skip this section if you are not interested in the technical details.

-Workloads in [monitored namespaces](#enable-dash0-monitoring-for-a-namespace) are instrumented by the Dash0 operator to enable tracing for [supported runtimes](#supported-runtimes) out of the box.
+Workloads in [monitored namespaces](#enable-dash0-monitoring-for-a-namespace) are instrumented by the Dash0 operator to enable tracing for [supported runtimes](#supported-runtimes) out of the box, and to improve Kubernetes-related resource attribute auto-detection.
-This allows Dash0 users to avoid the hassle of manually adding the OpenTelemetry SDK to their applications—Dash0 takes care of it automatically.
+This allows Dash0 users to avoid the hassle of manually adding the OpenTelemetry SDK to their applications.
+Dash0 takes care of it automatically.

 To achieve this, the Dash0 operator adds an
 [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with the [Dash0 instrumentation